Alternative-Fueled Vehicles Proceedings

 - D.11-07-029 Decision establishing policies to overcome barriers to EV deployment and complying with Public Utilities Code Section 740.2.

 - Phase 3 Joint IOU Reports submitted in compliance with to D.11-07-029

 - Phase 4 Scoping Memo and Ruling (3/25/13)

-- D.13-06-014 Decision temporarily extending the Common Treatment for Excess Plug-In Vehicle Charging Costs and continuing Load Research Reports
+- D.13-06-014 Decision extending until 2016 the Common Treatment for Excess Plug-In Vehicle Charging Costs and continuing Load Research Reports

-- D.13-11-002 Modifying the requirements for the development of the Submetering Protocol.
+- D.13-11-002 Modifying the requirements for the development of the Submetering Protocol and closing the proceeding.